The History of the Church

 Wes Callihan, B.A.

 Wes Callihan grew up on a farm in Idaho and graduated in History from the University of Idaho in 1983.
-He has taught for thirty-five years–at two private schools, a college which he helped found, the University of Idaho, and his own online classes for the past twenty-two years.
-His online Great Books lectures have been filmed and produced by Roman Roads Media as a video curriculum for homeschoolers called Old Western Culture.
-He has spoken frequently on education and church history at Classical education conferences for home educators and private schools, and has taught summer intensive Latin and other summer courses.
-He has written columns and short fiction for journals and contributed to publications on classical Education and home schooling.
-He runs live residence programs at Hill Abbey (summer courses on the Early Church Fathers and a year-long “gap year” program), geared toward high school graduates.
+He has taught for nearly forty years–at two private schools, two colleges, and his own online classes for the past twenty-five years.
+His online Great Books lectures have been filmed and produced by Roman Roads Press as a video curriculum for home schoolers called Old Western Culture.
+He speaks regularly on education and church history at Classical education conferences for home educators and private schools, has written columns and short fiction for journals and contributed to publications on classical Education and home schooling, and has taught summer courses on the Early Church Fathers for many years.

 Amazon links for textbooks and materials are provided for the convenience of our parents and students.